ggrecow/SQAT/README.md

 # SQAT: a sound quality analysis toolbox for MATLAB
 This is the repository of **SQAT**, an open-source **S**ound **Q**uality **A**nalysis **T**oolbox for MATLAB.
 It contains a collection of codes implementing key metrics for **quantitative** sound quality analysis.
 With **SQAT** you can conduct quick quantitative sound quality analysis on any calibrated input sound file, in Pascal units.
-We provide a number of example codes to facilitate the initial use of the algorithms and exemplary sound files.
 To give a transparent indication of how close the implementations are from the original models, we provide a detailed set of verification routines.
+Moreover, a number of example codes and exemplary sound files is provided in order to facilitate the initial use of the algorithms.

 # Toolbox structure
 The toolbox has the following directories: